Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Architecture

 \subsection{\myName{} Subarrays}

-\myName{} subarrays are comprised of non-volatile memory cells following a conventional crossbar organization \di{and} can work either in regular memory or compute mode.
-This is a desirable feature since our design consists of 1) subarrays that buffer the data \di{pending to be processed} and 2) subarrays that perform the actual computation. \di{Adjacent subarrays are connected using pass gates and auxiliary columns (purple one in Figure~\ref{fig:matsa_architecture}) to enable the flow at this level of the hierarchy.}
+\myName{} subarrays are comprised of MRAM cells following a crossbar organization and can work either in regular memory or compute mode.
+This is a desirable feature since our design consists of 1) subarrays that temporarily buffer the data until they are being processed and 2) subarrays that perform the actual computation.
+Adjacent subarrays are connected using pass gates and aux columns (purple one in Figure~\ref{fig:matsa_architecture}) to enable the data flow through the hierarchy.

-\textbf{Memory subarrays}. \myName{} subarrays in \textit{regular} memory mode support both read and write data operations.
-To perform a write operation, \myName{} first invokes the \textit{Memory Row Decoder} (MRD) to activate the proper WL.
-Second, the corresponding WD applies the voltage difference needed to switch the cell to the BL and SL (which induces a resistance change in the MJT accordingly).
-To perform a read operation, \myName{} first invokes the MRD to activate the proper WL in the write operation, while the MCD is in charge of connecting the proper BL to its SA.
-Then, the sense amplifier interprets the voltage value across the path, compares it against a reference voltage, and produces the output result (logic '1' or '0').
+\textbf{Memory Subarrays}. \myName{} subarrays in \textit{regular memory mode} support both read and write data operations and work in the same way as conventional non-PUM-enabled memory.

-\textbf{Compute subarrays}. \myName{} subarrays working in \textit{compute mode} perform bit-wise operations \di{(e.g., NOR)} for operands belonging to the same column.
-This enables the parallel execution of many operations at the same time \di{since columns in the same subarray work synchronously.} The key idea is to select two or three operands simultaneously using the MRD.
-This produces an equivalent resistance that depends on the content of the selected cells and modifies the sensing voltage across such column accordingly.
-We include a redesigned reconfigurable sense amplifier (Figure~\ref{fig:sense_amp}) \di{per column,} from which \myName{}\di{'s Ctrls} can select different thresholds depending on the operations. \di{For example, assuming that the desired operation is the majority of three operands, Ctrl activates the three corresponding rows and sets \textit{EnMaj} to logic '1'.
-Then, if the equivalent resistance of the activated cells in such column is below \textit{RMaj}, the result produced by the SA will be logic '1', or logic '0' otherwise.
-Most operations are performed in a single cycle thanks to the gates added to SAs.}
+\textbf{Compute Subarrays}. \myName{} subarrays working in \textit{compute mode} perform bit-wise operations on input data located in cells of the same column.
+This enables the parallel execution of many operations since all columns in the subarray work in parallel.
+The key idea is to select two or three input values simultaneously using the Memory Row Decoder (MRD).
+This produces an equivalent resistance that depends on the content of the selected cells and modifies the sensing voltage across the column accordingly. \myName{}'s Ctrl can select different operations from the Reconfigurable Sense Amplifiers (RSAs) that are placed per column.
+We modify the RSAs to execute operations by equipping them with different resistances to model the voltage thresholds, logic gates (i.e., NOR, XOR, INV), a register, and a multiplexer (see Figure~\ref{fig:matsa_architecture}).
+The RSAs in Compute subarrays support the same operations as memory subarray RSAs, enabling switching between operating in compute and memory modes.

-The execution flow of \myName{} is orchestrated by a hierarchy of controllers implemented as finite state machines (FSMs).
-In particular, \myName{} comprises 1) a global controller that orchestrates inter-bank communication, 2) several inter-mat controllers that take care of the inter-mat communications, and 3) subarray controllers that activate the memory rows and drive \di{Reconfigurable} SAs according to sDTW's algorithm.